Title: Director of Education Studied: Bachelor of Marine Science, Griffith University & Dip.Ed., USC

 A word on conservation – “A little goes a long way, so please pick up rubbish”.

-Title: Marine Education Officer Studied: Bachelor of Science (Honours) with Advanced Major in Marine Biology
+Title: Marine Education Officer Studying: Bachelor of Science Majoring in Marine Biology, UQ

-Title: Marine Education Officer Studies: Bachelor of Science with majors in Ecology and Marine Biology.
+Title: Marine Education Officer Studies: Bachelor of Science – majoring in marine biology and coastal and ocean science at UQ

 Title: Marketing & Resources Manager Studied: Bachelor Business Studies & Diploma in Marketing, UK